 - Physiology – the biological strength of the vines

-After acquiring their first vineyard site the Williamson team began working on the soil chemistry, digging 10,000 holes in their vineyards to evaluate their soil nutrient composition; then comparing them against the soils of those Bordeaux vineyards that had produced exceptional wines for centuries.
+After acquiring our first vineyard site we began working with the soil chemistry, digging 10,000 holes in the vineyards to evaluate soil nutrient composition; comparing that composition against the soils of Bordeaux vineyards that produced exceptional wines for centuries.

-Using this data Williamson were able to develop a more holistic microbiome approach combined with their soil amendment and enrichment methodology.
+Using this data we were able to develop a more holistic microbiome approach combined with our soil amendment and enrichment methodology.

-Applied as part of their certified sustainable farming program they achieved natural maintenance of soil health, enhanced crop productivity and increased varietal flavor profiles without the need for chemical fertilizers.
+Applied as part of a certified sustainable farming program we achieved natural maintenance of soil health, enhanced crop productivity and increased varietal flavor profiles without the need for chemical fertilizers.

-Of course it becomes confusing for the consumer when every wine on the planet appears to have been ranked between 85% and 95%, which seems to indicate that wine reviewers believe there is only a 10% difference between mediocre wine and great wine; obviously embodying the failings of a numerical scale to judge a wine by collapsing a multi-dimensional entity down to one dimension.
+Of course it becomes confusing for the consumer when every wine on the planet appears to have been ranked between 85 and 95, indicating that wine reviewers believe there is only a 10% difference between mediocre wine and great wine; obviously embodying the failings of a numerical scale to judge a wine by collapsing a multi-dimensional entity down to one dimension.

 However, we are less enamored with blind tasting than the ecosystem, so we have scientifically chosen our specific vineyard varietal and terroir then applied the discipline required to produce quality fruit, resulting in achieving a very good wine consistently year after year.

-Even if a vintage one year is affected by some external condition like fire or frost, the diversity of plantings and varietals across a series of vineyards throughout several counties stills allows for the production of consistently good wines.
+Even if in one year a vintage is affected by some external condition like fire or frost, the diversity of plantings and varietals across a series of vineyards throughout several counties stills allows us to produce consistently good wines.

-After agreeing to terms with the landowners to lease small, perfectly situated vineyards in Napa, Sonoma and Lake Counties, the Williamson team takes over management of the vineyard practices to grow low-yield, high-quality premium grapes producing a set of wines called “Icons” that are only available to their club members.
+After agreeing to terms with the landowners to lease small, perfectly situated vineyards in Napa, Sonoma and Lake Counties, our Williamson team takes over management of the vineyard practices to grow low-yield, high-quality premium grapes producing a set of wines called “Icons” that are only available to club members.

-Reserves are made in small quantities from those barrels containing the finest examples of the wines.
+Library wines are made in very small quantities from those barrels containing the finest examples of the wines.
 Considered “best-of-the-best” these extraordinary wines are made exclusively to Bill's taste to reflect the best his vineyard management, winemaking and blending efforts can produce.

 - “I understand why Napa and Sonoma winemaking has often been separated.